solliancenet/cloudcore-mba/whiteboard-design-session/trainer-guide.md

     ![Screenshot of the Contoso sign-in webpage.](media/image6.png "Contoso sign-in webpage")

     With respect to addressing Contoso's concerns over foreign hackers, Azure Active Directory can help by identifying logins from multiple geographic locations by using the report "Sign ins from multiple geographies."
 To demonstrate the function of it to Contoso, one approach to accomplish a login from a foreign IP is to spin up a virtual machine in Azure in a foreign geography, remote desktop into it, open the browser, and navigate to the Contoso admin site and log in.
 Then log in from a local machine at the same time.
-Within an hour or two the suspicious login would be listed in the report.
+Within an hour or two, the suspicious login would be listed in the report.

     Provided that the call center administrator website is deployed to a web app and that currently anyone listed as a user in Azure Active Directory is a user who should have access to the call center website, since the case study does not stipulate any other more granular requirements, the setup for integrating Azure Active Directory access control requires no code on the part of Contoso, just configuration.
 This configuration is accomplished using the Azure portal (at <https://portal.azure.com>), navigating to the web app, and on the Settings blade selecting Authentication/Authorization.
 Then in the Authentication/Authorization blade, choose Login with Azure Active Directory, and then configure the Azure Active Directory authentication provider to create a new application in AAD or to use an existing application.